ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 > **Hint** You can even assign types to param variables and much more.
 Check out the docs for it: [https://cfdocs.org/cfparam](https://cfdocs.org/cfparam)

-## Naming Variables

-Most CFML variables have a few requirements imposed by the VM

-* Must begin with a letter, underscore, or Unicode currency symbol.
-* Can contain any number of letters, numbers, underscore characters, and Unicode currency symbols.
-* NO SPACES!
-* Not case-sensitive